tae0y/open-chat-playground/docs/hugging-face.md

    Make sure to follow the exact format like `hf.co/{{org}}/{{model}}` and the model MUST include `GGUF`.

-1. As a default, the app uses a serverless GPU model with NVIDIA T4 (`NC8as-T4`).
-If you want to use NVIDIA A100, set the GPU profile name.
+1. As a default, the app uses a Serverless GPU with NVIDIA T4 (`NC8as-T4`).
+If you want to use NVIDIA A100, set the GPU profile.

     ```bash
     azd env set GPU_PROFILE_NAME "NC24-A100"